Kakatiya Musical Garden

-Kakatiya Musical Garden is a musical garden located nearby the famous Bhadrakali temple in Warangal, Telangana.
+Kakatiya Musical Garden is a musical garden located near the Bhadrakali temple in Warangal, Telangana.

-Garden

-The garden is spread across an area of 18 acre.
-The main attraction of the garden is a musical water fountain with the perfect synchronization of colorful lights.
+The garden was established in 1994 and it covers an area of 18 acre.
+The main attraction of the garden is a musical water fountain with the perfect synchronization of colourful lights.

-Transport

 Including TSRTC, many private services provide a very good transport facility to the garden.
 The nearest railway station is Warangal railway station, which is 4 km away from the garden.